academe/laravel-queue-monitor/README.md

 composer require gilbitron/laravel-queue-monitor
 ```

+**Note**: This branch is at git@github.com:academe/laravel-queue-monitor.git dev-master,
+so unless this branch is merged, or the package name is changed, you will need to add
+a `repository` entry to your `composer.json`.

-Add the service provider in `config/app.php`:
+Add the service provider in `config/app.php` ( this step is not necessary for Laravel 5.5+):

 ```php
 /*